 Screening for Fetal Chromosomal Abnormalities

-Benefits, Risks and Limitations: Having a baby is an exciting time and you probably have many questions and concerns about your pregnancy and especially about your baby.
-One of the first concerns of all pregnancies is whether of not your baby is chromosomal normal.
-It is important to remember that having a baby that is chromosomal, genetically or structurally abnormal (such as Down Syndrome) is uncommon.
+Benefits, Risks, and Limitations: Having a baby is an exciting time and you probably have many questions and concerns about your pregnancy and especially about your baby.
+One of the first concerns of all pregnancies is whether of not your baby is chromosomally normal.
+It is important to remember that having a baby that is chromosomal, genetically, or structurally abnormal (such as Down Syndrome) is uncommon.
 You must choose what method of screening for chromosomal disorders (if any) you would like to use.

 BENEFITS OF SCREENING:

 Reassurance: In the great majority of cases, a screening test gives you the reassurance that the risk of your child having a chromosomal abnormality is acceptably low to you.